nomad-coe/nomad/docs/parser.md

 ## Add the parser to NOMAD

-NOMAD has to manage multiple parsers and during processing needs to decide what parsers to run on what files.
-To decide what parser is use, NOMAD processing relies on specific parser attributes.
+NOMAD has to manage multiple parsers and must decide during processing which parsers to run on which files.
+To decide what parser is used, NOMAD processing relies on specific parser attributes.

-Consider the example, where we use the `MatchingParser` constructor to add additional attributes that determine for what files the parser is indented:
+Consider the example where we use the `MatchingParser` constructor to add additional attributes that determine for which files the parser is intended for:
 ```python
 class ExampleParser(MatchingParser):
     def __init__(self):